Skip to main content Skip to secondary navigation

 • STATS 191: Introduction to Applied Statistics (3 units)

-Optional but suggested additional applied course in applied research:
+An additional course in applied research:

 • CS 347: Human-Computer Interaction: Foundations and Frontiers (3-4 units)